AliRezaJoodi/Electronics_Modules/Measurement_AcCurrent_WithCurrentTransformer_DifferentialAnalogInput/README.md

-## AC Current Measurement Using Current Transformer for Differential Input
+## AC Current Measurement Using Current Transformer for Differential Analog Input

 ### Folders and Files Description
 It has included: